Preventing and eradicating violence and abuse in Hillingdon is everybody's business.

 Domestic abuse can include, but is not limited to, the following types of abuse: psychological, emotional, physical, sexual and financial.
 It also includes what is known as 'honour' based violence, female genital mutilation (FGM) and forced marriage.

-If your abuser is threatening you, hitting you, kicking you, using a weapon against you or threatening to kill you, call 999.
+If your abuser is threatening you, hitting you (slapping, punching, pushing, kicking you), threatening to use - or has used - a weapon against you (including everyday household objects) or threatening to kill you, call the police on 999.
+(See advice below when you are unable to speak to the emergency telephone operator).

 If you witness abuse and believe the victim is at risk of serious harm, call 999.
-For all non emergencies, call 101 or, if you are a member of staff working in care or health settings, you can use our online report a safeguarding concern form.
+For all non emergencies, call 101 or, if you are a member of staff working in care or health settings, you can use report a safeguarding concern via our website.

 For anonymous reporting, use the CrimeStoppers website.